-The MWTM typically manages ITP or RAN-O networks, but it can also manage both network types simultaneously.
-To determine the type of network that the MWTM is managing, launch the MWTM (by using either the MWTM client or web interface), and observe the network type in the title bar.
-For example, if the MWTM is managing both network types, the title bar displays (ITP RAN-O).
+The MWTM can manage one or more types of networks.
+To determine the type of network that the MWTM is managing, launch the MWTM (by using either the MWTM client or web interface), and observe the network type or types in the title bar.